 The SLR Lounge Lightroom 4 & 5 Presets System’s Advanced Dust Correction System

-The Advanced Dust Correction tool from the SLR Lounge Lightroom Preset System is far more effective because there is no extra adjustments needed once you click on the preset via the Preset System.
+The Advanced Dust Correction tool from the SLR Lounge Lightroom Presets is far more effective because there is no extra adjustments needed once you click on the preset via the Preset System.
 The reason behind this because of the psychedelic colors that appear with this preset.
 Dust spots are more visible with this Preset.

 Finally, when you zoom into the image, the dust spots are still visible compared to the rest of the image grain.